-This course provides an overview of the broad field of artificial intelligence (AI) as it applies to managerial functions.
+Provides an overview of the broad field of artificial intelligence (AI) as it applies to managerial functions.
 Management applications of AI are considered in terms of their function and structure, and representative systems are examined.
-Includes exposure to management support systems, group support systems, and executive information systems, hands-on development of a managerial decision support system, expert system and neural network.
+Includes exposure to management support systems, group support systems, and executive information systems, hands-on development of a managerial decision support system, and expert system.
 Specific considerations of how to recognize and apply appropriate AI technology to a management problem.
-Prerequisites: Three semester hours of undergraduate college credit in a computer programming language other than BASIC or industry programming experience; and three semester-hours graduate college credit in management information systems (MIS800) or equivalent industry experience.
+Prerequisites: Graduate status and MIS800 or equivalent.